wolfrust/bannoti/docs/README.md

 **Bannoti respects your privacy.** It doesn't ask for any confidential information, just addresses.
 They are stored offline in `assets/track.ini` on your computer.

+Please note that some antivirus programs throw false positives on scanning Bannoti.
+This happens with all programs made using pyinstaller, which is a highly reputed compiler for python.
+If you take a look at [this virustotal scan](https://www.virustotal.com/gui/file/8611ee33bdae7a80493f992a5458495bf66f824cec209dc564a103af6ca5bd4b), you'll find that only 9/63 antivirus programs classify Bannoti as malware.
+If you head into the section on behaviour, you can see that the excecutable does nothing fishy.

 ---

 ### Legal ⚖